bryn-hill/Eskom-vscode-extension/README.md

 - `eskom.token`: EskomSePush API key.
 - `eskom.area`: EskomSePush Area code.
+- `eskom.warningTimeMins`: Sets the number of minutes to warn before loadShedding
+- `eskom.provider`: WIP sets the Provider (EskomSePush, Eskom, Satrix)

 ## Known Issues

+Providers are still a WIP although Eskom is implemented it has not been tested fully and is still in development Satrix has not been implemented yet (Awaiting api key)

+Apis don't have clear documentation on no loadShedding responses so if the "No loadShedding" messaging may be a bit flaky

 ## Release Notes

+### 1.1.0

+Adds Eskom as a data provider
+Adds Caching on eskomSePush provider to preserve api limits

 ### 1.0.0

-Initial release of Eskom loadshedding notifier
+Initial release of Eskom loadShedding notifier
 Adds a 15 minute warning
-Provides a command 'Next Loadshedding' that gives information on the end time of the current loadshedding slot or the start time of the next slot.
+Provides a command 'Next loadShedding' that gives information on the end time of the current loadShedding slot or the start time of the next slot.

 ## Contributing

-We welcome and appreciate any contributions to the Eskom Loadshedding Notifier extension.
+We welcome and appreciate any contributions to the Eskom loadShedding Notifier extension.
 Whether you are a beginner or an experienced developer, there is always a way for you to contribute.
 Here are a few ways you can help:

 **Reporting Bugs:** If you encounter any bugs while using the extension, please open an issue on GitHub so that we can fix them.